hhas/SwiftAutomation/doc-source/8 commands.md

 ## Examples

-  // tell application "TextEdit" to activate TextEdit().activate()
+  // tell app "TextEdit" to activate TextEdit().activate()

-  // tell application "TextEdit" to open fileList TextEdit().open(fileList)
+  // tell app "TextEdit" to open fileList TextEdit().open(fileList)

-  // tell application "Finder" to get version Finder().version.get()
+  // tell app "Finder" to get version Finder().version.get()

-  // tell application "Finder" to set name of file "foo.txt" of home to "bar.txt" Finder().home.files["foo.txt"].name.set(to: "bar.txt")
+  // tell app "Finder" to set name of file "foo.txt" of home to "bar.txt" Finder().home.files["foo.txt"].name.set(to: "bar.txt")

-  // tell application "TextEdit" to count (text of first document) each paragraph TextEdit().documents.first.text.count(each: TED.paragraph)
+  // tell app "TextEdit" to count text of first document each paragraph TextEdit().documents.first.text.count(each: TED.paragraph)

+  // tell app "Finder" to move every item of desktop to folder "Documents" of home Finder().desktop.items.move(to: FINApp.home.folders["Documents"])

-  // tell application "TextEdit" to make new document at end of documents TextEdit().documents.end.make(new: TED.document)
+  // tell app "TextEdit" to make new document at end of documents TextEdit().documents.end.make(new: TED.document)

-  // tell application "Finder" to get items of home as alias list Finder().home.items.get(returnType: FIN.alias)
+  // tell app "Finder" to get items of home as alias list Finder().home.items.get(returnType: FIN.alias)

 ## TO DO: return types

-- Any

-- generic

-- note that some commands

-When specifying a command's return type, you may also need tell the application the exact descriptor type (`Symbol.alias`, `Symbol.fileURL`, etc).
-For example, the Finder normally returns file system references as object specifiers:

-  let finder = Finder()
+Glue files define two methods for each application command: one that returns `Any`, which is used when the calling code does not declare a specific return type, and one that returns a generic type (`T`) that is used when the exact return type can be inferred.

+Determining the actual type(s) of values returned by any given command is an exercise left to the user: the application's dictionary may be of some help, though any type information it contains is often incomplete or inaccurate; in addition, a command may return a value or list of values (or even nested lists) depending on whether it applies to a single application object or to multiple objects at once.
+The `command(...)->Any` form is particularly useful when testing and exploring an application's scripting interface, allowing you to see exactly what type(s) of value the application returns for that particular command:

+  TextEdit().documents.name.get()
+  // ["Untitled", "ReadMe.txt"]

+  TextEdit().documents.path.get()
+  // [MissingValue, "/Users/jsmith/ReadMe.txt"]

+Once you know exactly what type of value to expect, adding an explicit cast to that type ensures that the command will _always_ return a value of that type, or else throw a `CommandError` if the result descriptor returned by the application could not be coerced to that type:

+  TextEdit().documents.name.get() as [String]
+  // ["Untitled", "ReadMe.txt"]

+  TextEdit().documents.path.get() as [String]
+  // CommandError -1700: Can't make some data into the expected type.
+  //
+  //   TextEdit().documents.path.get()
+  //
+  // Can't unpack value as Array<String>:
+  //
+  //   [MissingValue, "/Users/jsmith/ReadMe.txt"]
+  //
+  // Can't unpack item 1 as String.

+In the second example above, casting the list of document paths to `Array<String>` fails because the unsaved document's `path` property contains 'missing value', not a string.
+Changing the return type to `Array<Optional<String>>` tells SwiftAutomation to accept either, converting 'missing value' to `nil` automatically:

+  TextEdit().documents.path.get() as [String?]
+  // [nil, Optional("/Users/jsmith/ReadMe.txt")]

+The explicit cast only tells SwiftAutomation how to coerce and unpack the returned descriptor; it does not tell the application what type of value to return.
+Some application commands (e.g. `get`) may accept an optional `as` (`keyAERequestedType`) parameter indicating the type of value you want it to return, though this parameter is often not shown in the application's dictionary as AppleScript adds it automatically whenever its `as` operator is applied to a command.
+For example, Finder's `get` command normally returns an object specifier when getting a file or folder element:

+  tell app "Finder" to get home
+  -- folder "jsmith" of folder "Users" of startup disk of app "Finder"

-  finder.home.get()
+  finder.home.get() as FINItem
-  // Finder().startupDisk.folders["Users"].folders["Users"]
+  // Finder().startupDisk.folders["Users"].folders["jsmith"]

+Adding an `as` operator tells Finder to return the command's result as a different type; for example, as an `alias` value:

-To get the current user's home folder as a `URL` instead:
+  tell app "Finder" to get home as alias
+  -- alias "Macintosh HD:Users:jsmith:"

+To perform the same command in SwiftAutomation, pass the equivalent `Symbol` value as the command's `resultType:` argument:

-  finder.home.get(resultType: FIN.fileURL) as URL
+  finder.home.get(resultType: FIN.alias)
   // URL(string:"file:///Users/jsmith")

+Don't forget that the command's static result type will be `Any` unless an explicit cast is applied too:

+  finder.home.get(resultType: FIN.alias) as URL
+  // URL(string:"file:///Users/jsmith")

+Unlike AppleScript's `as` operator, which both adds an `as` parameter to the command _and_ coerces its result, SwiftAutomation keeps the two separate for more precise control.

+Also be aware that some application commands, e.g. CocoaScripting's `save`, may define an `as:` parameter that does not take a symbol name, in which case you should use that parameter as documented, not `resultType:`.

+[TO DO: the above is a bit scrappy and potentially confusing; unfortunately, that's due to inadequate AEOM specs and ill-considered implementation.
+SA only makes it possible to work with such a mess; it cannot fix it.]

 ## Special cases